DuckyHax040/N-Guard/README.md

 ## 📬 Contact

-For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainer at [https://t.me/hovercs].
+If you have any questions, suggestions, or encounter issues, feel free to open an issue on GitHub or reach out to the maintainer on Telegram: https://t.me/hovercs

 ---